nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - a patient could not be found matching the `patientNHSNumber` provided
 - an invalid `medicationDatePeriod` range is requested (that is, end date < start date)
 - `medicationDatePeriod.start` or `medicationDatePeriod.end` contain a partial date, or have a value containing a time or offset component
+- the `includeAllergies` parameter is passed without the corresponding `includeResolvedAllergies` part parameter
+- the `includeMedication` parameter is passed without the corresponding `includePrescriptionIssue` part parameter
 - the `Parameters` resource passed does not conform to that specified in the [GPConnect-GetStructuredRecord-Operation-1](accessrecord_structured_development_operation_definition.html) `OperationDefinition`
 - the provider could not parse, or does not recognise a parameter name or value in the `Parameters` resource